anoma/namada/tech-specs/src/explore/design/pos.md

 ## Storage

 The [system parameters](#system-parameters) are written into the storage to allow for their changes.
+Additionally, each validator may record a new parameters value under their sub-key that they wish to change to, which would override the systems parameters when more than 2/3 voting power are in agreement on all the parameters values.

 The validators' data are keyed by the their addresses, conceptually: